-This diverse neighborhood was developed in the late 1800s by Julius LaBonte.
-Larchmont has a welcome suburban feel and was where a lot of the Paramount studio workers bought homes.
+This diverse neighborhood was developed in the late 1800s by Julius LaBonte and later on was where a lot of Paramount Studio workers bought homes.
 The studio still stands proudly and is a well known landmark to the north east of the boulevard.

-There are also shops and restaurants along Melrose Avenue.
-And the neighborhood is close the Wilshire Country Club and the Los Angeles Tennis Club if golf or tennis are more your thing.
+There are also shops and restaurants along Melrose Avenue and the neighborhood is close to the Wilshire Country Club and the Los Angeles Tennis Club if golf or tennis are more your thing.
 The streets are a pleasant place to walk the dog or take the kids to nearby Robert Burns Park.